 As promised: The schwa sound is the vowel sound in “cut” or “must.”

 9 Secret Steps to Influencing Others

 Want to be more influential?
 We all want to communicate our most important messages in a way that encourages others to take action.
 Whether that action is voting for our candidate or picking up milk from the store, the words we use and how we speak play a huge role in getting the job done.

 To speak with an American accent don't work on your pronunciation!

 Since the pronunciation of the American accent depends on the intonation, and your intonation depends on the content of the words, we need a different strategy.

 So try to change your mindset about pronouncing American speech.
 It’s not about popping your t’s, or making hard consonant sounds.

 To get people to really understand you, make sure you speak in “breath groups.”
 In other words, glue your words together.

 Make sure you master your intonation.
-Make sure you’re using a varied intonation, by making the important syllables (like the root of the word) in a word longer and louder, and making the unimportant syllables (prefixes & suffixes) shorter and quieter.
+Make sure you’re using a varied intonation by making the essential syllables (like the root of the word) in a word longer and louder and making the unimportant syllables (prefixes & suffixes) shorter and quieter.